haddocking/haddocking.github.io/education/molmod_online/simulation.md

   Generate a topology and matching structure for the p53 peptide with GROMACS.
 </a>
 <a class="prompt prompt-cmd">
-  gmx pdb2gmx -f peptide.pdb -o peptide.gro -p peptide.top -ignh -ter
+  gmx pdb2gmx -f p53_helix.pdb -o peptide.gro -p peptide.top -ignh -ter
 </a>
 <a class="prompt prompt-attention">
   Adjust the commands to whatever name you gave to the initial structure file.